Ramlan Ibrahim: At the UNSC

-Ramlan's first task upon taking up the post in New York in April 2015 was to preside over UN Security Council.
-In fact, Ramlan's arrival to New York as Permanent Representative of Malaysia to the United Nations coincided with Malaysia's first tenure as President of the Security Council, in April 2015.

-At the Security Council, Ramlan was also Chair of the Security Council's Working Group on Children and Armed Conflict, and held open debates on the subject on 18 June 2015 and 2 August 2016.
+Ramlan's first task upon taking up the post in New York in April 2015 was to preside over the UN Security Council.
+Ramlan's arrival in New York as Permanent Representative of Malaysia to the United Nations coincided with Malaysia's first tenure as President of the Security Council in April 2015.
+Ramlan was also Chair of the Security Council's Working Group on Children and Armed Conflict and held open debates on the subject on 18 June 2015 and 2 August 2016.
 UN Resolution 2225 on 'children and armed conflict' was adopted with a unanimous vote during Malaysia's Chairmanship in 2015.